SESYNC-ci/sesync-ci.github.io/faq/_posts/2018-01-18-git-vs-github-vs-gitlab.md

 ## GitLab (i.e. <https://gitlab.sesync.org>)

-GitLab (a cloud service a lot like GitHub) comes in two flavors, a publically available [cloud service](https://gitlab.com/users/sign-in) and a cloud service for SESYNC science teams.
+GitLab (a cloud service a lot like GitHub) comes in two flavors, a publicly available [cloud service](https://gitlab.com/users/sign-in) and a cloud service for SESYNC science teams.
 Use the SESYNC server <https://gitlab.sesync.org> to host private projects shareable with other SESYNC users.